-- A. Location of Adult Business - 1) It shall be unlawful to operate or cause to be operated an adult business in any location except as provided in this Zoning Ordinance. - 2) It shall be unlawful to operate or cause to be operated an adult business within 1,000 feet of another such business or within 500 feet of any religious institution, child care

-- B. Measurement of Distance.
+- A. Location of Adult Business - 1) It shall be unlawful to operate or cause to be operated an adult business in any location except as provided in this Zoning Ordinance. - 2) It shall be unlawful to operate or cause to be operated an adult business within 1,000 feet of another such business or within 500 feet of any religious institution, child care center, school or public park within the City or within 500 feet of any property designated for residential use. - B. Measurement of Distance.
 The distance between any 2 adult businesses shall be measured in a straight line, without regard to intervening structures, from the closest exterior structural wall of each business.
-The distance between any adult business and any religious institution, child care center, school or public park or any property designated for residential use or used for residential purposes shall be measured in a straight line, without regard to intervening structures, from the closest property line of the adult business to the closest property line of the religious institution, child care center, school or public park or public park or the property designated for residential use or used for residential use or used for residential purposes. - C. An adult business lawfully operating is not rendered a nonconforming use by the subsequent location of a religious institution, day care center, school, public park, or the property designated for residential use; however, if the adult business ceases operation for a period of 180 days or more regardless of any intent to resume operation, it may not recommence operation in that location.
+The distance between any adult business and any religious institution, child care center, school or public park or any property designated for residential use or used for residential purposes shall be measured in a straight line, without regard to intervening structures, from the closest property line of the adult business to the closest property line of the religious institution, child care center, school or public park or the property designated for residential use or used for residential purposes.

+C. An adult business lawfully operating is not rendered a nonconforming use by the subsequent location of a religious institution, day care center, school, public park, or the property designated for residential use; however, if the adult business ceases operation for a period of 180 days or more regardless of any intent to resume operation, it may not recommence operation in that location.